dewittpe/cpr/README.md

 devtools::install_dev_deps()
 ```

-To build the R package and install the dev verion on you machine:
+To build the R package and install the dev version on you machine:

 ```bash
 make install